-Office processing entailed the use of CARIS BASE Editor to generate a Bathymetry Associated with Statistical Error

-(BASE) navigation surface model.
+Office processing entailed the use of CARIS BASE Editor to generate a Bathymetry Associated with Statistical Error (BASE) navigation surface model.
 The BASE Surface model serves as the bathymetric and feature presentation source for all cartographic components incorporated within the submitted Electronic Navigational Chart Base Cell file.

-The field unit submitted surface models generated at 5m and 10m resolution with depth thresholds of 0m-30m and 29m-100m respectively.
-During office processing, new finalized surfaces were generated using the same resolution and thresholds.
+The field unit submitted a single surface model at 8m resolution.
+During office processing, new finalized surfaces were generated at 5m and 10m resolution with depth thresholds of 0m-30m and 29m-100m respectively.

-Final base surfaces were used as the source data for the nautical chart update products.
-During office processing it was determined to exclude the Thomas Jefferson crossline data due to an undetermined inconsistency between the two data sources.
+Final BASE surfaces were used as the source data for the nautical chart update products.
+During office processing, it was determined to exclude the Thomas Jefferson crossline data due to an undetermined inconsistency between the two data sources.
 Creed data was selected as the source for BASE surfaces and nautical chart products.

 BASE Editor processing included the generation of Product Surfaces at 10m and 100m resolution, creation of contours, and extraction of sounding data sets at survey scale.
 Survey scale (1:20,000) soundings were extracted from the 10m resolution Product Surface.
-The contour set was generated from the 100m resolution Product Surface.
+The contour set was generated from the 100m resolution product surface.

-Chart scale soundings were extracted from survey scale soundings at a radius of 15mm at 1:80,000 using Caris HOM sounding suppression.
-Soundings were selected during HOM processing with the CARIS GIS Environmental Variable set to a metric scale (-1,-1,T) to accommodate millimeter precision of the sounding value (CARIS default rounding regime with truncation).
-This environmental variable was reset to NOAA standard values (0,0,N) to convert the metric sounding values to whole feet (NOAA rounding regime) prior to export of the Base Cell File.
+Chart scale soundings were extracted from survey scale soundings at a radius of 5mm at 1:80,000 using Caris HOM sounding suppression.
+Soundings were selected during HOM processing with the CARIS GIS Environmental Variable set to a metric scale (-1,-1,T) in order to accommodate millimeter precision of the sounding value (CARIS default rounding regime with truncation) during H-Cell processing and export of Base Cell file.
+This environmental variable was reset to NOAA standard values (0,0,N) when converting the metric exchange file to chart depth units after the Base Cell File export.